Ranchi: History

-After Battle of Buxar, Nagvanshi became vassal of East India Company.
-British reduced Nagvanshi rulers to Jamindar in 1817 due to rebellion of Jagirdars under Nagvanshi against tax imposition by East India Company and directly ruled Chotanagpur.
-In 1833, Captain Wilkinson established headquarter of the South-West Frontier agency in the village of Kishunpur, which he renamed into Ranchi after the hamlet located at the foot of the Hill.
-In 1855, Thakur Vishwanath Shahdeo declared independene from British rule.
+After the Battle of Buxar, Nagvanshi became a vassal of the East India Company.
+The British reduced Nagvanshi rulers to Jamindar in 1817 due to rebellion of Jagirdars under Nagvanshi against tax imposition by East India Company and directly ruled Chotanagpur.
+In 1833, Captain Wilkinson established headquarter of the South-West Frontier agency in Lohardaga but in 1843 they moved the headquarters to the village of Kishunpur, which he renamed into Ranchi after the hamlet located at the foot of the Hill.
+In 1855, Thakur Vishwanath Shahdeo declared independence from British rule.
 British attacked Satranji but he defeated British forces.
 He ruled independently for two years.
-In Indian Rebellion of 1857, Thakur Vishwanath Shahdeo led soldiers of Ramgarh Battalion with Madhav Singh who was Jamadar of Ramgarh Battalion.
-Pandey Ganpat Rai, Tikait Umrao Singh and Sheikh Bhikhari also joined rebellion.
-They attacked British in Ranchi and compelled to flee them.
-But later they were defeated by East India company forces in Chatra and in Pithuriya with the help of king of Pithuriya, Jagatpal Singh and hanged.
-British made Ranchi as municipality in 1869 and Ranchi was first termed as a town in the census of 1872.
+In the Indian Rebellion of 1857, Thakur Vishwanath Shahdeo led soldiers of Ramgarh Battalion with Madhav Singh who was Jamadar of Ramgarh Battalion.
+Pandey Ganpat Rai, Tikait Umrao Singh and Sheikh Bhikhari also joined the rebellion.
+They attacked the British in Ranchi and compelled to flee them.
+But later they were defeated by East India company forces in Chatra and in Pithuriya with the help of the king of Pithuriya, Jagatpal Singh and hanged.
+British made Ranchi as municipality in 1869.
+Ranchi was first termed as a town in the census of 1872, when entire Ranchi thhana has 116,426 inhabitants.
 Nagvanshi shifted their capital to Ratu from Palkot in 1870.
 Udai Pratap Nath Shah Deo built Ratu Palace in Ratu in 1900.
-He donated large tracts of land to built the infrastructure of city.
+He donated large tracts of land to build the infrastructure of the city.
 Freedom fighter Birsa Munda died in the Ranchi jail on 9 June 1900.
 In 1912, Jyotirindranath Tagore, the eldest brother of Rabindranath Tagore, settled in Ranchi.
 Tagore Hill, where his house was located, has been named after him in remembrance.
 The last ruler of the Nagvanshi dynasty was Lal Chintamani Sharan Nath Shahdeo (1931–2014).

-After Independence, Ranchi saw significant increase in its population.
+After independence, Ranchi saw significant increase in its population.
 Its population rate of growth was 3.5% in 1901 to 1941, which increased to 14% in 1951–1971.
-This was because of increased industrial and educational institutions being set up, as well as the arrival of post-Partition refugees.
+This was because of increased industrial and educational institutions being set up, as well as the arrival of post-partition refugees.
 Ranchi became an 'administrative-cum-industrial' town in 1958 when Heavy Engineering Corporation was set up.
-The succeeding years saw Ranchi becoming the headquarter for the following: Steel Authority of India Ltd and Central Coalfields Ltd. The city remained the summer capital of Bihar till the creation of Jharkhand in 2000, when Ranchi became the capital of the new state.
+The succeeding years saw Ranchi becoming the headquarters for the Steel Authority of India Ltd and Central Coalfields Ltd. The city remained the summer capital of Bihar till the creation of Jharkhand in November 2000, when Ranchi became the capital of the new state.